brandonmarshal/lsx-demo-theme/logs/week16/logs-weel16-day3.md

 ### What have you accomplished today?

 -   Created a wireframe for Area display page.
 -   Created the first block, the query loop with cards.
+-   Generated wireframes for About and Homepage
+-   Started working ont the homepage design

 ## Time Logs

 -   2.0 hrs – Generating wireframe and creating and testing the query loop block.
+-   2.0 hrs - Generated About and homepage wireframes and started building patterns for homepage design

 ---